(written 2007; revised 8/2013)

 9/2007: the discussion below focuses on evolution as a principle.
 Perhaps more important, or at least easier to swallow, is a focus on science and religion and how they seem to completely agree about one thing: the importance of cooperation.
-For a brief essay about evolutionary research on cooperation and how it leads rather directly to an appreciation of organized religion, see my blog entry on this topic.

 When one person or group tries to push a religious belief on another person or group, this often leads to conflict, right?
 Perhaps you've learned not to raise the subject while visiting your in-laws, for example.
 Even discussing "politics" can end up the same way, of course.
 Best not to get into it, if you know from the beginning you disagree -- unless you have a solid relationship and enough time to work through some tough spots and enough respect for one another to be able to step back and agree to disagree.